 Difficulty level: 4 out of 5

 Playthrough of the version included on Street Fighter Collection 2.
 Guile has a good strat in this game: his jab punch.
 He can do several quick jabs in one combo, and it's really easy to dizzy your opponent with them.
-This only works in this version of SFII, for the updates his jab was changed so you couldn't combo it, and it also lost its long reach.
+This only works in this version of SFII, future versions of SFII changed his jab so you couldn't combo it, and it also lost its long reach.

 So for the most part the plan is to do a jab combo, then whilst the opponent is dizzy, throw them or try and do another jab combo.
 This game's toughest parts are the four boss characters, especially M. Bison, but if you can land a jab combo on them you can usually come out on top.